Examples of Our Work

 191 Wn.2d 278 (2018)

-Reinstating our client's treatment-based alternative sentence because the wrong standard of proof was used to revoke the drug offender sentencing alternative (DOSA); requiring the Department of Corrections to prove facts underlying a DOSA revocation by a preponderance of the evidence.
+Reinstating our client's treatment-based drug offender sentencing alternative (DOSA) sentence because the wrong standard of proof was used to revoke it; requiring the Department of Corrections to prove facts underlying a DOSA revocation by a preponderance of the evidence.

 Read Marla's Supplemental Brief